JoStMc/Chirpy/README.md

 - `/admin/reset` (POST)

 The method is what defines how the server should respond.
 For example, a client can send a request to `/api/chirps`.
 Depending on whether this is a POST or a GET request, the server retrieves the chirps or creates a new chirp (singular), to provide consistent CRUD endpoints.

+## Chapter 6, Authentication

+### Hashing passwords

+To hash passwords, [argon2id](https://github.com/alexedwards/argon2id) is used here: `argon2id.CreateHash(password, argon2id.DefaultParams)` and `argon2id.ComparePasswordAndHash(password, hash)` are sufficient.

+### Types of Authentication

+1. Password + ID
+2. 3rd Party Authentication
+3. Magic Links
+4. API Keys

+All have their self-explanatory pros and cons.

+### JWTs

+A JWT is a JSON Web Token.
+This is a cryptographically signed JSON object containing information about the user.

+The process is as follows:

+1. The user logs in. (ex. `POST api/login`)
+2. The server does `CheckPaswordHash` to log user with `userID` in.
+3. The server creates a JWT (`MakeJWT`) and sends it to the client
+4. The user makes an API request.
+5. The user's token is sent with any request it makes (e.g. in a header "Authorization" with body like "Bearer <token>").
+6. The server validates the JWT (`ValidateJWT`) to ensure that who is claiming to send the message is sending the message.

+So the token generation is unique to the server, a `TOKEN_SECRET` is defined in `.env`, which is just a random string.

+JWTs are short-lived, stateless, and irrevocable, meaning the server doesn't need to keep track of them.
+They are short-lived because, since they are irrevocable, if a JWT is stolen, they can be used by anyone.
+To overcome the issue of them being short-lived, so users don't have to login in every time they make a new request each hour, refresh tokens can be used.

+### Refresh Tokens

+Refresh tokens are stateful, last longer, and can be revoked.
+All they do are make new JWTs.

+In our case, refresh tokens are made with user login, lasting 60 days.
+Whenever a JWT expires, a `POST /api/refresh/` request can be made using the refresh token in the headers, given that the refresh token hasn't expired or been revoked.

+## Chapter 7, Authorization

+Authorization simply refers to what the user is allowed to do.
+For example, a user is authorized to post a chirp with a user ID which is their user ID, but not another user's.
+This is done by getting the user ID of the JWT bearer to check that it matches the user ID in the request.

+## Chapter 8, Webhooks

+Webhooks are just idempotent HTTP requests where the client is an automated system.

+For example, if we use an external service to accept payments, when a user sends a payment, the service makes a request to an exposed HTTP input, like `/api/polka/webhooks` (where `polka` is the service which accepts payments).
+The main difference is that the client defines the API contract.

+The webhook can be made secure by defining an API Key in `.env`.